GeostatsGuy/MachineLearningCourse/README.md

 | Readable Code           | Code Documentation / Steps’ Description and Observations between Code Blocks / Only Include Needed Packages / Use Function for Concise Code |
 | Citations               | All Code from Others Cited                                                                                                        |
 | Creativity / Innovation | Unique, Novel Application of Machine Learning                                                                                     |

-I share these to promote the students' work and to provide a link for their CVs.
-This is my goal,

-* upskill engineers and scientists with powerful data analytics, geostatistics and machine learning tools and skills!

 #### The Instructor: